NorthStarUAS/ImageAnalysis/README.md

 Briefly, near term development goals include:

-- Renable/retool code to best fit optimized solution to original camera pose locations.
+- [done] Renable/retool code to best fit optimized solution to original camera pose locations.
 (This ensures the solution didn't walk off in some random direction, and also that the final fit is as close to the real world location as we are able to do with the given data set.)

-- Continued improvement of python3 support
+- [done] Continued improvement of python3 support

+- [first release available] A scene exploration tool that knows all the views covering any point, can geolocate any selected point in an image, can import/export shape files or feature databases for map creation or validation.

 Medium term development goals include:

-- A scene exploration tool that knows all the views covering any point, can geolocate any selected point in an image, can import/export shape files or feature databases for map creation or validation.

 - Continued exploration of machine vision strategies for automatically identifying/locating items of interest in imagery.
 (Such as: